-SLIT vs SCIT in allergy immunotherapy
+SLIT vs. SCIT in Allergy Immunotherapy

-By AOO on March 2, 2021 under Allergy
+By AOO | ENT Specialists of the Rockies on March 2, 2021 under Allergy

-SLIT vs SCIT in allergy immunotherapy
+SLIT vs. SCIT in Allergy Immunotherapy

 The nasal cavity is central in breathing processes.
 The nasal valve is the narrow, internal area of the nose that limits airflow.
 When it becomes narrower, collapses, or gets in touch with foreign materials, there are breathing problems.
 Stenosis is the resultant problem that occurs when the nasal cavity collapses; it restricts blood flow by shrinking blood vessels.
 Associates of Otolaryngology in Denver, Colorado, diagnose the specific issues and administer the right treatments.